4 Enforcement Manual

 The CoC committee will aim to have a resolution agreed upon within one week.
 In the event that a resolution can’t be determined in that time, a member of the CoC committee will respond to the reporter(s) with an update and projected timeline for resolution.

 The CoC committee will seek to agree on a resolution by consensus of all members investigating the report in question.
-If the committee cannot reach consensus and deadlocks for over a week, Dr Whitaker, as lead investigator of the Turing Way project, will break the tie.
-If Dr Whitaker is unable to take part in the discussion due to a conflict of interest, Dr Ben Murton, as an external member of the CoC committee, will make the decision.
+If the committee cannot reach a consensus and deadlocks for over a week, Kirstie Whitaker will break the tie.
+If any of the committee members are unable to take part in the discussion due to a conflict of interest, Anna Krystalli, as an external member of the CoC committee, will make the decision.

 Possible responses may include: